Contributor: Carolina Bibbo, MD

 “Premature babies are born before their organ systems have fully matured.
 They may require help breathing, eating, fighting infections, and staying warm.
 Many multiple birth babies will need care in a Neonatal Intensive Care Unit," says Dr. Bibbo.

-Whether the babies are delivered vaginally or via cesarean section depends on gestational age of the pregnancy, position of the babies, their estimated weight, and the clinical situation.
+Whether the babies are delivered vaginally or via cesarean section depends on the gestational age of the pregnancy, position of the babies, their estimated weight, and the clinical situation.
 Delivery of multiple babies typically occurs in an operating room in case a cesarean section is needed.
-An operation room also allows more space to accommodate multiple babies.
+An operating room also allows more space to accommodate multiple babies.